Centeva/Centeva.DomainModeling/README.md

 ## Running Tests

-Use the standard `dotnet test` command your your Visual Studio Test Explorer.
+From Windows, use the `dotnet test` command, or your Visual Studio Test Explorer.
+Integration tests will use SQL Server LocalDB.

+To run tests in a set of containers with Docker Compose, which is useful for build pipelines and non-Windows development environments, use the `ci/run-tests.sh` or `ci/run-tests.bat` scripts.

 ## Deployment